ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

 You should now have a Data Frame that looks something like this: <img width="615" alt="Screenshot 2024-05-25 at 12 53 07 PM" src="https://github.com/ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/assets/142834049/cff87b0c-2a7f-4b9c-94fd-69e9d5431837">

+This Data Frame should also be saved to your computer as a CSV File, found in the folder you created earlier.
+Check to make sure everything looks good.

+Then, using the calendar widget referenced above, manually click to the next week and repeat the process above.
+Remember to make sure all of the data is populated.

+IMPORTANT: Make sure to edit the file name on Line 33 so that it iterates to the next number.
+In the example I provided

+IMPORTANT: Before running your code again (found here: **2_extract_overview_data**), you will need to make sure all of the data is populated for the next week

 Assuming everything looks good, let's save this to the folder we created earlier by running the code in **3_combine_overview_files**